 I don't have space for lots of bins, so how can I recycle?

 - The kerbside service should make recycling easier and more convenient, but we appreciate it is more difficult for some islanders.
 If you can't do everything, just recycling some items can help to make a difference.
 For advice on how to start, please contact us.
-Alternatively, the bring banks will continue to be available.

 What if I forget to put my recycling out?